Ecuador Internships in Architecture, Anthropology, Medicine & More! Ecuador

 Adults of both sexes 18+

-US$120 enrolment fee and US$145 per week, which includes accommodation, cooked lunches, professional mentor, in-person internship coordination, certificate of completion, written personal reference and genuine cultural immersion!
+US$145 per week (booked before Jan 2024).
+This includes accommodation, cooked lunches, professional mentor, in-person internship coordination, certificate of completion, written personal reference and genuine cultural immersion!

 Advance Your Career!
 Gain more experience with the support of trained mentors to expand your knowledge and build your confidence.
 Now more than ever, employers are looking for a resume with diverse experiences, certificates and strong references that an internship provides.
 Make a Difference!
 Use your passion to directly help out low-income rural communities in Ecuador, and help create a more meaningful, prosperous and sustainable world.
 Travel the World!
 Why learn in the same settings you will spend your career, when you could be experiencing new countries and cultures?
 During your placement, explore Ecuador's diverse landscapes and cultures - making memories that will last a lifetime!